devonfw-forge/devon4flutter-non-bloc-arch/pages/140-Asynchronous-Flutter.md

 ## Streams

-Streams [(Dart Team 2019b)](https://dart.dev/tutorials/language/streams) are one of the core technologies behind reactive programming (Boelens 2018).
+Streams [(Dart Team 2019b)](https://dart.dev/tutorials/language/streams) are one of the core technologies behind reactive programming [(Boelens 2018a)](https://www.didierboelens.com/2018/08/reactive-programming---streams---bloc/).
 And we’ll use them heavily in the chapter [Architecting a Flutter app](https://github.com/Fasust/flutter-guide/wiki/200-Architecting-a-Flutter-App).
 But what exactly are *streams*?
 As Andrew Brogdon put’s it in one of Googles official Dart tutorials, Streams are to Future what Iterables are to synchronous data types [(Google LLC 2019d)](https://www.youtube.com/watch?v=nQBpOIHE4eE&list=PLjxrf2q8roU2HdJQDjJzOeO6J3FoFLWr2&index=17&t=345s).
 You can think of streams as one continuos flow of data.
 Data can be put into the stream, other parties can subscribe/listen to a given stream and be notified once a new peace of data enters the stream.

 ![Data Stream](https://github.com/Fasust/flutter-guide/wiki//images/stream.PNG)